lsst-sqre/sqr-032/index.rst

 In this scenario, the documentation would be built in a CI environment (likely ci.lsst.codes), but the tests would run in Nublado itself.
 Another interesting possibility is that the same API access to Nublado could also be used to build the documentation itself, in addition to testing the documentation.
-This would be useful for allow custom Sphinx extensions, that LSST writes, to introspect the Nublado environment and automatically document features such as available Python packages, command-line tools, and datasets on shared file storage.
+This would be useful for enabling custom Sphinx extensions, that LSST writes, to introspect the Nublado environment and automatically document features such as available Python packages, command-line tools, and datasets on shared file storage.

 All of this, however, requires that LSST develop API access to Jupyter to spawn and operate headless JupyterLab pods.